devnich/python-programming/README.md

 ### Arguments in call are matched to parameters in definition

--   Specify parameters when defining a function; these become variables when the function is executed
--   By default (if you don’t name the arguments when calling the function) the arguments will be matched to parameters in the order the parameters are defined in the function.

     def print_date(year, month, day):
         joined = '/'.join([year, month, day])
         print(joined)